Squadrons of the US Navy 1861-1865

 Louis Malesherbes Goldsborough 23 Sep 1861 – 29 Oct 1861

 The West Indies Squadron was re-established temporarily from 8 June 1861 to 29 August 1861.
 Its operations then reverted to the control of the Gulf Blockading Squadron.

 Garret J Pendergrast 8 June 1861 – August 29 1861

 The North Atlantic Blockading Squadron was based at Hampton Roads, Virginia, and was tasked with coverage of Virginia and North Carolina.
 Its official range of operation was from the Potomac River to Cape Fear in North Carolina.
 It was tasked primarily with preventing Confederate ships from supplying troops and with supporting Union troops.
 It was created when the Atlantic Blockading Squadron was split between the North and South Atlantic Blockading Squadrons on October 29, 1861.

-After the end of the war, the squadron was merged into the Atlantic Squadron on July 25, 1865.
+After the end of the war, the squadron was merged into the South Atlantic Squadron on June 12, 1865.

 Louis Malesherbes Goldsborough September 18, 1861 – September 4, 1862

 Samuel Phillips Lee September 5, 1862 – October 11, 1864

 David Dixon Porter October 12, 1864 – April 27, 1865